Oktoberfest “Party In The Street”

 Dubbed “Party In The Street”, Oktoberfest is a profession of our wanton love of celebration in a moderately regulated fashion, outside, for everyone.
 Perhaps the key words here are party, wanton, outside and everyone.
 Such a celebration cannot occur very often or it will dull itself.
 However, as it does occur, the thrill goes right through ones bones.
 And as our Oktoberfest grows and adds more community groups and more events, the opportunities to play are myriad, the interconnections nearly numberless.

 Oktoberfest is the essential celebration that identifies the Ale House and what it is and wants to be for people and Downtown Gardner.
 We hope you can come out and celebrate an ambitious project-in-people called Gardner Ale House.
 We are twice as big on this day and the Downtown merchants are in on it, too.
 It’s gotten to be big and getting bigger each year and now we can close off the streets allowing pedestrians the greatest family style party in Gardner.

-Save the date for our 12th Oktoberfest, Saturday, September, 30th, 2017, for a really good day out with the fam.
+Save the date for our 14th Oktoberfest, Saturday, September, 28th, 2019, for a really good day out with the fam.
 Free admission.
 Open to all ages.

 HOW THE DAY LOOKS